sigp/milagro_bls/README.md

 There has been no public audit or scrutiny placed upon this crate.
 If you're a cryptographer I would love to have your input.

-This library uses a Proof of Possession variant as protection against rogue key attacks.
+This library uses a Proof of Possession (PoP) variant as protection against rogue key attacks.
-A public keys proof of possession verified by signing a hash of the public key before being used in any aggregate signatures.
+A public key can be PoP verified by signing a hash of the public key.
+This must be done before a `PublicKey` may be used in any aggregate signatures.

 Subgroup checks are performed for signatures during verification and public keys during deserialisation.